Sara-Fira/qa-learning-journey/projects/saucedemo-manual-testing/README.md

 This project contains manual QA documentation for the Sauce Demo web application.

-The goal of this project is to simulate a real QA workflow by using Jira for defect tracking, Confluence for test documentation, and GitHub as a portfolio repository.
+The goal of this project is to simulate a real QA workflow by using Confluence for test documentation and GitHub as a portfolio repository.

 ## Tested Application